 Natural treatments for multiple sclerosis focus on adopting a healthful lifestyle and diet.
 However, these factors will not cure or reverse the condition.

 Multiple sclerosis (MS) is a chronic, progressive disease that causes the immune system to attack myelin.
-Myelin is a substance that coats the body’s nerves, so problems with this layer can make it difficult for nerves to communicate, leading to movement issues, pain, and trouble thinking clearly.
+Myelin is a substance that coats the body’s nerves.
+Problems with the myelin layer can make communication between nerves difficult, disrupting the central nervous system (CNS).
+This can lead to movement issues, pain, and trouble thinking clearly.

-Some of the following supplements may help alleviate some symptoms of MS, although the results are mixed.
+While people experience mixed results, some of the following supplements may help alleviate some symptoms of MS.

 Some studies, many with serious design flaws, suggest that echinacea may promote immune health and reduce the risk of the common cold and some other infections.
-People with MS sometimes struggle with infections.
-However, the condition causes the immune system to become too active, so echinacea might be harmful — although no studies have tested this idea.
+Some people with MS are more susceptible to infections.
+However, MS causes the immune system to become overactive, so echinacea might be harmful — although no studies have tested this potential risk.

 St. John’s wort

 St. John’s wort may improve symptoms of depression.
 However, there have been no studies testing its effects in people with MS. Additionally, the substance tends to interact with other medications, so it is important to consult with a doctor before trying it.